-In his inaugural column, British expat Dave Baxter reflects on teaching English to Germans.
+In his inaugural column, a British expat reflects on teaching English to Germans.

 In the past month or so I have set my two English feet back onto German soil, with a view to stay in Hamburg until at least the beginning of summer.
 My ambitions here may appear as grand as Hamburg itself: To master the language, gain experience, acquire further cultural knowledge and, of course, indulge in the odd kaffee und kuchen (coffee and cake).
 That my first column involves the full-scale deception of those younger and more innocent than me may seem a little suspect in contrast to these noble aims.
 But do bear with me.

 The sinister nature of this month’s column stems from my reason for being in Germany once again.
 I have spent time in this country before, in the guise of both a student and an intern.
 Wanting to return, I found an ideal way of doing so by applying to work for nine months as an English Language Assistant (ELA) at a German school.

 The role of an ELA can be vague at the best of times.
 Whereas some documents detail exactly what we are required – or permitted – to do, our primary task has simply been described as “making English fun.”
 So we ELA’s, native English speakers unleashed upon a generation of unsuspecting Germans in schools, are responsible for enlivening a subject otherwise taught through books, dusty grammar rules and tests.
 I must convince the students at my school that speaking (and learning) English is fun and worthwhile and develop in them a genuine interest for my country, or at least my mother tongue.